 Osteoporosis refers to a health condition that causes bones to turn weak and brittle, making these bones more likely to break.
 This condition leads to decreased bone strength and a significant increase in the risk of bone fractures.

 Achondroplasia refers to a bone growth disorder that leads to a form of dwarfism.

 Other conditions that may cause lordosis include muscular dystrophy, osteosarcoma, obesity, discitis, and some genetic conditions.
 Tight lower back muscles and rickets may also cause lordosis.

-What are the Symptoms of Lordosis?
+What’s the Symptoms of Lordosis?

 Lordosis can lead to excess pressure on the spine, causing pain and discomfort.
 Muscle pain remains the most common symptom of lordosis.
 The muscles around the lower spine may tighten and experience limited movement.
 Other possible symptoms of lordosis may include numbness and tingling, muscle spasms, weakness, weak bladder control, and electric shock pains.
 These symptoms may also occur in the case of a more severe condition such as a trapped nerve.